Nathaniel Taylor (actor): Personal life and death

 In April 1986, the Los Angeles Police Department arrested and booked Taylor on burglary charges along with his brother, James, and Pang Shing.
-About $200,000.00 in computers and typewriters were seized.
-The arrest came within hours of the Sports Connection athletic club in West Los Angeles reported the theft of 10 IBM typewriters and a computer, police Lt.
-Howard Hughie said.
+About $200,000 in computers and typewriters were seized.
+The arrest came within hours of the Sports Connection athletic club in West Los Angeles reported the theft of 10 IBM typewriters and a computer.

 On February 23, 2019, Taylor was rushed to Ronald Reagan UCLA Medical Center after suffering from a heart attack.
-He died there from the complications of it on February 27, 2019.
+He died there from the complications on February 27, 2019.